Milkdromeda-333/opinionist/DOCS.md

 - req.query filters through a resource and has a question mark in the url. req.params are just in the url like normal.

+- I was able to fix my issue with state not updating correctly byb googling how to set a variable in an axios function.
+I learned that I would need to catch the value in a variable by  making it asyncronous with async/await.
+I was able to pass it through context, and update the data.
+I then had an issue with my upvotes updting immediately and not the downvotes, so I went backwards through the functionality and looked for differences between the two.

 TOFIX:
 - z index of navbar components